ramzd18/WorkTrial/README.md

  Inference: This folder has scripts related to testing and training the models.

  Vosk: local subfolder for the vosk asr model dependencies.

+ Important Notes: For the deep neural net you will have to have git lfs enabled to download it.
+Its correct size is 116 MB if it is less thant it is not the correct weights file.